Typositoire/concourse-helm3-resource/README.md

 Starting with version 1.25.0, can you can no longer pull this resource from Docker Hub.

-Starting with version 1.19.1, you can pull the resource from Github [`ghcr.io/typositoire/concourse-helm3-resource`][github packages].
+Starting with version 1.19.1, you can pull the resource from GitHub [`ghcr.io/typositoire/concourse-helm3-resource`][github packages].
 Docker hub will eventually stop receiving new images.

 [github packages]: https://github.com/Typositoire/concourse-helm3-resource/pkgs/container/concourse-helm3-resource